M4d40/nestwatcher/README.md

 - pokestop_pokemon only works for RDM.
 Ignore this if you're using MAD.
 - The Geojson path should be the full path to PMSF's nest file.
 If you don't run PMSF, just put `geojson.json` to have it saved in the nest script directory
 - Discord token: Leave blank if you don't want Discord notifications
-- tileserver_url: Leave blank if you don't have a tileserver (only support [flo's tileserver](https://github.com/123FLO321/SwiftTileserverCache/)
+- tileserver_url: Leave blank if you don't have a tileserver
 - max_markers_per_nest: If you scan a big area and static maps look like a mess, you can put 1
 - i_scan_berlin: Set to true if you live in a meganest

+#### Tileserver
+This script is capable of generating static maps for a nice nest overview.
+To get them working, you must have [flo's tileserver](https://github.com/123FLO321/SwiftTileserverCache/) installed and copy nests.json to its `Templates` folder.

+If you encounter errors, the URL length might exceed your server's limit.
+To fix that, you can try reducing the `max_markers` value in settings.json

 #### areas.json
 Every area configured here will be scanned for nests.
 It's the same format e.g. Poracle/Discordopole/stopwatcher use.
 You can copy from there, if you have those scripts set up.
 If not, Try creating your fences on [geojson.io](http://geojson.io/) and copy it to the right format.